 MIGA has issued more than \$215 million in political risk insurance guarantees to Ukraine since the war began.
-To address the shortage of insurance capacity for war risk, MIGA has established a trust fund that was seed-funded by Japan.
-This and future donor contributions, combined with MIGA's own capital, will help mobilize public and private reinsurance in support of projects in the energy, agribusiness, manufacturing, and logistics sectors.
+To address the shortage of insurance capacity for war risk, MIGA has established a trust fund that has been seed-funded by Japan.
+This and future donor contributions, combined with MIGA's own capital, could help mobilize public and private reinsurance in support of projects in the energy, agribusiness, manufacturing, and logistics sectors.
 MIGA also is partnering with EBRD to support short-term trade finance guarantees for Ukraine to serve humanitarian needs and help keep industries like agriculture going while providing critical imports needed for production.

 MIGA expects the SURE Trust Fund, which was established with Japan's critical anchor contribution of \$23 million, to grow to \$300 million through contributions from additional donors.
-Japan has contributed an additional \$2 million, Norway has contributed \$22 million, the United Kingdom £20 million, and Belgium €1 million.
+Japan has contributed additional \$2 million, Norway has contributed \$22 million, and Belgium has contributed €1 million.
+The UK government also has pledged to contribute.